-The information below is about an E. coli outbreak linked to spinach.
-Our law firm obtained E. coli lawsuit settlements for people sickened in this outbreak and for a family whose loved one died.
+The information below is about E. coli outbreaks linked to spinach.
+Our law firm obtained E. coli lawsuit settlements for people sickened in these outbreaks and for a family whose loved one died.
 If you or a loved one has been sickened by spinach, contact our E. coli lawyers for a free consultation using the form below.
 Find out if you have a lawsuit against a food company or restaurant.

 As one of the leading food safety law firms in the United States, we were contacted by a number of outbreak victims including the family of the outbreak’s first fatality, a Wisconsin woman in her seventies.
 The woman was survived by three adult children and two grandchildren.
 The case was resolved for an undisclosed settlement sum following lengthy negotiations with the defendants and their carriers.

 According to lead attorney, Fred Pritzker, the case was noteworthy for many reasons:

 - First, it was a very large and serious outbreak both in terms of the numbers of victims and the geographic spread of the cases.

 - Second, it was one of a large number of outbreaks traced back to pre-packaged produce grown in California’s Salinas Valley.